ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 | IRavenQueryable | Instance implementing `IRavenQueryable` interface containing additional query methods and extensions |

-###Example I - Basic dynamic query
+###Example I - Basic Dynamic Query

 {CODE-TABS}
 {CODE-TAB:csharp:Sync query_1_1@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TAB:csharp:Async query_1_1_async@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TABS/}

-The above is an example of a dynamic query which doesn't require to specify an index name.
-RaveDB will create an auto index automatically if that will be necessary.
+The above is an example of a dynamic query which doesn't require you to specify an index name.
+RavenDB will create an auto index automatically if necessary.

-The provided `Employee` type as the generic type parameter does not only define the type of returned results but it also indicates that the queried collection will be `Employees`.
+The provided `Employee` type as the generic type parameter does not only define the type of returned results, but it also indicates that the queried collection will be `Employees`.
 There is no need to specify it as the parameter.

-### Example II - Linq syntax support
+### Example II - Linq Syntax Support

 Both LINQ syntaxes are supported:

-- method syntax:
+- Method syntax:

 {CODE-TABS}
 {CODE-TAB:csharp:Sync query_1_2@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TAB:csharp:Async query_1_2_async@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TABS/}

-- query syntax:
+- Query syntax:

 {CODE-TABS}
 {CODE-TAB:csharp:Sync query_1_3@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TAB:csharp:Async query_1_3_async@ClientApi\Session\Querying\HowToQuery.cs /}
 {CODE-TABS/}

-### Example III - Using specific index
+### Example III - Using Specific Index

 {CODE-TABS}
 {CODE-TAB:csharp:Sync query_1_4@ClientApi\Session\Querying\HowToQuery.cs /}